 Paint & Supplies: Express Next Working Day delivery is FREE for orders over £100.
 For orders under £100, it costs £5.50.

 The above applies to UK mainland addresses.
 For orders to non-mainland UK, Northern Ireland, and Europe, delivery costs are calculated and shown at checkout.
 Delivery usually takes 3-5 working days.

 Sorry about that!
-Once your order has been marked as dispatched by us, DPD pick things up.
+Once your order has been marked as dispatched by us, Royal Mail (for samples) and DPD (for paint) pick things up.
 If your tracking number isn’t updating or working, please let us know as soon as you can at email@example.com and we’ll get things sorted out.